 The Government is committed by the Constitution to provide public access to information.
-In this connection, the Ministry of Defence provides information to the public on the role and activities of the National Guard, unless it is restricted from doing so for national security reasons.
-All significant decisions and events are issued in press releases.
+In this respect, the Ministry of Defence provides information to the public on the role and activities of the National Guard, unless it is restricted from doing so for national security reasons.